 Craving the Florida Key’s seaside pleasures?
 Hit the waves for a cruise to Dry Tortugas National Park.
-Located about 70 miles west of the island, the small chain of islands is one of the best Key West day trips.
+Located about 70 miles west of the island, the small chain of islands is one of the most popular Key West day trips.

 For most travelers, the easiest way to experience Dry Tortugas National Park is with a visit to Garden Key.
-The small island is the only one in the chain that’s accessible by public ferry from Key West.
+The small island is the only one in the chain accessible by public ferry from Key West.

 History buffs will love Garden Key’s mid-19th-century Fort Jefferson.
 Although it was never finished, the massive military fortress is the third-largest in the entire United States.

-After touring all the nooks & crannies of Fort Jefferson, hit the waters around the island.
-Garden Key is a popular spot for swimming, snorkeling, and kayaking.
-Grab your snorkel gear or embark on a kayaking adventure to spot the island’s diverse marine life from barracuda to coral reefs.
+After touring all the nooks & crannies of Fort Jefferson, hit the waters around the island: Garden Key is a popular spot for swimming, snorkeling, and kayaking.
+Grab your snorkel gear or embark on a kayaking adventure to spot the island’s diverse marine life, from barracuda to coral reefs.

 Need to fuel up for a morning of exploring Old Town?
 Blue Heaven is the perfect spot.
 Located in Key West’s Bahama Village, the restaurant is as famous for its history as its delicious food.

 Although it’s only been in business since 1992, Blue Heaven occupies a landmark building that’s seen its fair share of action over the year.
 The century-old building functioned as everything from a shady dive bar to an ice cream shop.
 In the 20th century, it even hosted boxing matches refereed by Ernest Hemingway, who lived nearby.
 (More on that later.)

-The Florida-Caribbean fusion food at Blue Heaven is delightful & eccentric.
+The Florida-Caribbean fusion food at Blue Heaven is delightful and eccentric.
 Light up your tastebuds at breakfast with dishes like tropical pancakes.
 At dinner, you’ll revel in specials like Jamaican jerk chicken and heritage pork tenderloin.